DaijuAiba/Cambodia-Microfinance/M&A/Report on event study analysis.md

 $treat_{ik}$ is a dummy variable taking one if the period relative to first treated period is the same value as k; 0 otherwise, and it also takes 0 for all never-treated groups.
 Estimation is performed with standard errors clustered at a district level.

  We also include the time-variant district-level fixed effect, $\nu_{jt}$.
 Khwaja and Mian (2008) developed the model to include the time-variant district-specific effect.
 This term is supposed to control all the variations caused by demand shocks, such as disasters at the district, and economic development.

+ To confirm whether the data supports the parallel trends assumption in DID estimation, we also examine whether the control and treated groups have statistically the same trends before treatment.
+The coefficients $\beta_{k}$ for $k<0$ capture the trends of difference between treatment and control groups before the treatment.
+The parallel trend assumption holds if $\beta_{k} - \Sigma_{k=-4}^{-1}\beta_k$ statistically equals zero for $k<0$.

 Furthermore, we also examine the heterogenious impact of the M&A cases.
 The M&A cases could drive MFIs from a poverty alleviation mission, and could increase loan provision to developed areas.
 To examine such changes in MFI lending behavior, we include the interaction terms of the treatment dummy with indicators of economic development.
 Specifically, we extend the model to the following specification.